streamdata-gallery-organizations/eventbrite/_listings/eventbrite/organizer-new-get-openapi.md

         description: The venue state/province/county/territory depending on the country
       - in: query
         name: since_id
-        description: Returns events with id greater than since_id value
+        description: Returns events with id greater than ???since_id??? value
       - in: query
         name: sort_by
-        description: Sort the list of events by id, date, name, city
+        description: Sort the list of events by ???id???, ???date???, ???name???, ???city???
       - in: query
         name: tracking_link
         description: The tracking link code to add to the event URLs
       - in: query
         name: within
-        description: If within is set and the city or zipcode resolve to a specific geolocation, the search will be restricted to the specified within radius
+        description: If ???within??? is set and the ???city??? or ???zipcode??? resolve to a specific geolocation, the search will be restricted to the specified within radius
       - in: query
         name: within_unit
-        description: 'If within is set, you can specify the unit to use: M for miles, or K for kilometers'
+        description: 'If within is set, you can specify the unit to use: ???M??? for miles, or ???K??? for kilometers'
       responses:
         200:
           description: OK